nstepro/census-acs-extract/README.md

     ['B25034_011E', 'Built 1939 or earlier']
 ]
 ```
 Call an extract function either by Zip, Tract or Block Group.
 Note: When calling Zip Codes, you cannot filter by State.
 All states will be returned regardless.
 ```python
 e.extractByTract()
 e.extractByZip()
 e.extractByBlockGroup()
 ```
+Results are exported to \DataOutput\ directory as a CSV file.